markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ![Asset Compute tutorial example](./assets/overview/before-and-after.png)

 This tutorial walks through the creation of a simple Asset Compute worker that crops an image to a circle, applies configurable contrast and brightness.
-While the worker itself is basic, this tutorial will use it as an exploration of creating, developing, and deploying a custom Asset Compute worker.
+While the worker itself is basic, this tutorial uses it to explore creating, developing, and deploying a custom Asset Compute worker for use with AEM as a Cloud Service.

 ### Objectives {#objective}